 Years ago, one of my dear friends gave me the ceramic planter because she was getting rid of it and knew that I loved decorating with blue and white.
 If she sees how beautiful it looks with the red poinsettias, she may want it back!

 With my black thumb, I hope I can keep the flowers alive until Christmas!

 Christmas Kitchen Decorating Ideas – Red Accents

 Besides the red poinsettias, this red star is another focal point.

 Years ago, I bought the star at Target to hang above my younger son’s bed at Christmas time.
 Since the red star is lightweight and covered in a sweater material, I thought it was the perfect Christmas decoration to hang above a bed.
 Yes, I’m one of those paranoid moms who doesn’t like to hang anything dangerous above beds.
 Actually, I think it’s bad feng shui to do that too….so there!

-Even though, Target doesn’t carry my exact star anymore, I found a similar one on clearance – and it lights up!
+Even though, Target doesn’t carry my exact star anymore, I found a set of similar looking stars in metal!